da03/model_criticism/README.md

 To train a language model in the W/O Title setting, use the below command:

 ```
-export MODEL=EleutherAI/gpt-neox-20b # or gpt-neo-2.7B, either would be nice
+export MODEL=EleutherAI/gpt-neo-125M # either gpt-neox-20b or gpt-neo-2.7B would be nice
 export LR=5e-5
 export EPOCHS=30
 export TRAIN_BATCH_SIZE=4 # batch size for training, this mignt need to be set to smaller values if necessary?